 Teacher Preparation.
 Learning to be an effective instructor is a vital part of the Ph.D. program.
 The centerpiece of teacher preparation, to occur in the fourth year, is a mentoring program tailored to the interests and needs of each student.
-Students will work closely with a professor in the planning and teaching of an individual course.
-They will also meet with the professor to discuss topics related to teaching and participate in the teaching assistant seminar offered by SMU's Commission on Teaching and Learning and the Office of Research and Graduate Studies.
+In HIST 7000, students will work closely with a professor in the planning and teaching of an individual course.
+They will also meet with the professor to discuss topics related to teaching and participate in the teaching assistant seminar offered by SMU's Center for Teaching Excellence.
 Finally, students themselves will teach a course at SMU or a cooperating institution.